 Those memory improvements unlock something users have been requesting for months - endless chat functionality.
 Instead of hitting context limits and losing conversation history, Opus 4.5 compresses its memory behind the scenes.
 The feature eliminates one of the most frustrating aspects of extended AI conversations, especially for complex coding or research tasks.

 The timing couldn't be more strategic.
-Anthropic faces direct competition from OpenAI's GPT 5.1, released November 12, and Gemini 3, which dropped November 18.
+Anthropic faces direct competition from OpenAI's GPT 5.1, released November 12, and Google's Gemini 3, which dropped November 18.
 The AI model race has accelerated dramatically in recent weeks, with each company pushing performance boundaries while racing to capture enterprise customers.